Skip to main content

 Hardware devices resource

 This resource type defines the devices that can be passed through to the applications.
 The devices are referenced using labels.
-An example configuration for hardware devices in a resource profile is:
+An example configuration for hardware devices in a tenant resource profile is:

 device-labels: